Risk

 End-of-day drawdown is checked at the session close using your closing balance, not your intraday equity.
 As long as you finish the day above the threshold, intraday round trips don't matter.

-Most prop firms shift from trailing to end-of-day rules once a funded account reaches a defined profit milestone.
-Once the rule is end-of-day, the practical effect is that you only need to manage your day's net P&L — not your equity ratchet.
+Some prop firm account types shift from intraday trailing to static or end-of-day rules once a funded account reaches a defined milestone.
+Once the rule is truly end-of-day, the practical effect is that you manage the day's closing balance or equity rather than every intraday high-water mark.

 Examples